FabForgeFive/Secret-Knock-Box/README.md

 The SECRET KNOCK BOX is a keepsake box that only opens when its owner taps their custom secret knock.
 The knock can be reprogrammed at any time.
 The box is powered by 3 AAA batteries, and uses an Arduino Pro Mini, a piezo pickup (knock detector), a sub micro servo (latch release), and custom 3D printed and laser-cut parts.
+The Arduino runs the Secret_Knock_Box_V2.ino sketch.

 To open the box